Sean Li

-Sean Li Rì Shēng (李日焺) is a film actor.
+Sean Li Wai Ting (李偉霆) is a film actor.
 He was born in Hong Kong and educated in the United Kingdom and the United States.

 Education

 Li was educated at Hurstpierpoint College, an independent school near the village of Hurstpierpoint in West Sussex, before attending the University of Bath in the city of Bath in the UK, where he studied engineering, and at the Lee Strasberg Theatre and Film Institute in 'New York City'.